Like any small business, running an accounting practice can be challenging work.

-Because it’s stored in the cloud, this is accessible by multiple staff members simultaneously, and across a wide range of computing devices and in any location there’s an internet connection.
+Because you store this list in the cloud, it’s accessible by multiple staff members simultaneously across a wide range of devices in any location there’s an internet connection.

 Key dates can be created and tracked for each client to ensure you keep on top of deadlines.

-These might relate to client accounting periods but can relate to any event, such as one that’s important to the industry that your client is in (seasonal variations, for example) in order to provide timely business advice.
+These might relate to client accounting periods but can relate to any event, such as one that’s important to the industry your client is in (seasonal variations, for example), to provide timely business advice.

 Think of it like seeing a doctor, where they will always make notes of what you say to them so they can rely upon those notes if required in future.